microsoft/AzureTRE/docs/contributing.md

 # How to contribute to Azure TRE

-First of all thank you.
-Azure TRE is a collective effort to make it easier to create and manage trusted research environment.

 ## Did you find a bug?

 * **Ensure the bug was not already reported** by searching on GitHub under [Issues](https://github.com/microsoft/AzureTRE/issues).